-The passage of Thessalonica from the Roman to the Byzantine era was marked in 390 by the massacre of 7,000 of its citizens in the hippodrome; this was the punishment decreed by Emperor Theodosius for riots against the Goth commander to whom he had assigned control of the city.
+The passage of Thessalonica from the Roman to the Byzantine era was marked in 390 by the massacre of 7,000 of its citizens in the hippodrome; this was the punishment decreed by Emperor Theodosius for riots against the Goth commander to whom he had assigned the control of the city.

 Agios Dimitrios: (left) fašade; (right) chapel near the apse

 In 392 Theodosius issued a series of decrees to actually implement a 380 edict which declared the Christian faith (in its Nicene creed) the sole religion of the Roman Empire; the emperor had to face the hostility of many members of the army who were followers of Sol Invictus, a monotheist belief centred around the god Sun.
 This may explain why so many military saints are recorded among the martyrs; their hagiographies were widely "advertised" by the clergy in order to wear down the initial attitude of the army.

 According to tradition Demetrius of Thessalonica was killed during the persecution ordered by Emperor Diocletian.
 A large church was dedicated to him as early as the Vth century in the centre of the ancient city.
 In 1917 a fire badly damaged the building, in particular its front part.

 There are on each side a double colonade of